empathyco/x/.github/contributing/components.md

 ### Base components

 The base components have no dependencies with any [X Module](./concepts.md#x-module).
-They serve as a blocks to build more complex components.
+They serve as blocks to build more complex components.
 Base components must be prefixed with `Base` using `PascalCase`.

 ```ts
 // ❌ Wrong